tesla3327/michaelnthiessen/src/pages/difference-between-computed-property-and-watcher/index.md

 ---
 title: Computed Props and Watchers — What's the Difference?
 date: 2018-10-25
+description: "Computed properties and watchers are two of the most fundamental concepts in Vue.
+In this article you'll learn: what a watcher is and what a computed prop is, common use cases for both, the differences and similarities between them, and how to know which one to use."
 ---

 Computed properties and watchers are two of the most fundamental concepts in Vue.